 - make you less likely to crave foods with high sugar, salt or fat.

 Professor Felice Jacka is Director of the Food and Mood Centre.
-Here are her tips to eating a healthier diet for your mental health.
+Here are her tips to eating a well-balanced, nutritional diet for your mental health.

-- Often we turn to unhealthy snacks when we are stressed.
+- Often we turn to snacks that aren't nutritious when we are stressed.
 So it’s good to develop coping strategies that are not related to food - like exercise or mindfulness.

 - We know that some foods are very good for a healthy mind.
-Make sure your diet includes things like: colourful fruits and vegetables, foods high in fibre (wholegrain cereals and bread, beans, chickpeas, lentils and nuts), fermented foods like unsweetened yogurt, olive oil, and fish (tinned is fine).
+Make sure your diet includes things like fruits and vegetables, foods high in fibre (wholegrain cereals and bread, beans, chickpeas, lentils and nuts), fermented foods like unsweetened yogurt, olive oil, and fish (tinned is fine).

 - Make small changes that are easy to stick to.
-Start by swapping an unhealthy afternoon snack for a healthy one, like a piece of fruit.
+Start by swapping processed afternoon snacks for nutritious ones, like fruit.

 - You don’t have to be perfect, and don't be too hard on yourself.
 A burger or a chocolate bar are fine every now and then (say, once on the weekend).
 But it's important to make sure your diet includes a variety of nutritious foods, most of the time!